The illustration of Marriner S. Eccles Federal Reserve Board Building in Washington, D.C.

 Hawk

 Here is a look at Fed officials’ recent comments, sorting them under the labels “dove” and “hawk” as shorthand for their monetary policy leanings.
-A dove is more focused on risks to the labor market and may want to cut rates more quickly, while a hawk is more focused on the threat of inflation and may be more cautious about rate cuts.
+A dove is more focused on risks to the labor market and may be inclined to cut rates, while a hawk is more focused on the threat of inflation and may be more open to rate hikes.

 DOVE